Marlborough Decorative & Fine Arts Society (MaDFAS)

 Our lectures start at 6.15pm in the Marlborough Research Centre, 85 Budge Street Blenheim.
 Lectures are an hour long and finish with a glass of wine and a sandwich and an opportunity to meet the lecturer.

-In 2024 we offer a mix of accredited The Arts Society lecturers from the UK, two from New Zealand and one Australian-based lecturer.
+In 2025 we offer seven The Arts Society lecturers and one Australian-based lecturer.
 Six of these will be with us in person and two will come via live broadcast from the UK.
 With the online lectures, there are opportunities to view additional topics from home, tuning in to the lectures hosted by the other Societies around the country.

 We hope that things will run smoothly but will be ready to adapt our programme arrangements if necessary.